glhrmv/teeko/docs/report.md

 - A player can only choose from columns `A` to `E`.
 - A player can only choose from lines `0` to `4`.
 - A player can only move one of their markers onto an empty space.
+- (Move phase) A player can only select their own markers.

+If the user's input results in any of these conditions not being met, the program warns them of their mishap and lets them redo the input.

 ~~~prolog
 read_position_to(Player, Board, Columm, Line) :-